aniketbwarhade/user-threads/README.md

 Test Files:
 -----------
-All test-files are included in test-files/many-one/ along with the screenshots of the output.
-Output of many-one/test.c is shown in screenshot test-files/many-one/test.png.

-Description of test files:
-1. test.c : Joining 2 threads and Sigkill one of them.
+test.c : Joining 2 threads and Sigkill one of them.
-2. test1.c : Calculates sum of consecutive numbers from 1 to the number in command line arg 1 with arg 2 no of threads, along with implementation of lock.
-3. test2.c : Displays effect of unlocking resources by a thread on other threads.
-4. test3.c : Sighup signal
-5. test4.c : Sigstop signal